skaes/logjam_agent/README.md

 ### Generating unique request ids

-The agent generates unique request ids for request handled.
-It will [uuid4r]{https://github.com/skaes/uuid4r} if this is avalaibale in the application.
-Otherwise it will fall back to use the standard SecureRandom class shipped with Ruby.
+The agent generates unique request ids for all request handled.
+It will use [uuid4r](https://github.com/skaes/uuid4r) if this is avalaibale in the application.
+Otherwise it will fall back to use the standard `SecureRandom` class shipped with Ruby.

 ### Generating JSON

-The agent will try to use the [Oj]{https://github.com/ohler55/oj} to generate JSON.
+The agent will try to use the [Oj](https://github.com/ohler55/oj) to generate JSON.
 If this is not available in your application, it will fall back to the `to_json` method.